Eurotermbank/Federated-Network-Toolkit-deployment/helm-chart/helm-chart-instal.md

 Note Keycloak pod first start can take longer then other PODS.

+P.S. in some cases first start can take up 15 min or 5 min after server restart.

 Once all PODS are up you can try to connect to URL's.